 Council members

-There are currently fifteen TroCCAP members selected on basis of their expertise and ability to represent a region in the tropics and sub-tropics.
+There are currently seventeen TroCCAP members selected on basis of their expertise and ability to represent a region in the tropics and sub-tropics.

 Dr. Filipe Dantas-Torres